nandomp/CleaningData/CodeBook.md

 ##Tidy data set

 The tidy data set contains the following variable (in bold):

 - [NUMERIC] an identifier of the **subject** who carried out the experiment (Subject).
 Its range is from 1 to 30.
 - [NOMINAL] a descriptive label for the **activity** carried out.
 Values include: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
 - [NUMERIC] mean of all other variables are measurement collected from the accelerometer and gyroscope 3-axial raw signal (numeric value, 66 values).
-Variables include:

 The data set is written to the file 'tidyData.txt'.